IELTS Speaking Part 1: how to speak about yourself

 Finally, the best advice for doing good in Part 1 is this:

 I hope you like this post and find the information helpful for your IELTS Speaking preparation.
-Remember to keep yourself busy in IELTS related work.
+Remember to keep yourself busy with IELTS-related work.

 Happy IELTS!